What you should know:

 There is a lot of debate about what is best for domestic hedgehogs.
 Ultimately it is up to you as an owner to do your research and make educated decisions concerning how to care for your pet.
 On this page you will find a collective summary of answers to common questions from a variety of breeders, owners, and experts.
 If you have further questions, please email us.

-Hedgehogs are a good choice for someone who wants a unique, exotic pet that doesn't demand a great deal of time and expense.
+Hedgehogs are a good choice for someone who wants a unique, exotic pet.
 They are solitary animals, but with daily handling, they can become quite friendly.
 These primarily nocturnal critters are fun to watch.
 They enjoy exercise wheels and cat toys.
 They are easy to care for and fairly clean with very little smell.
 They don't chew on things like rodents.
-Their diet consists mostly of high protein/ low fat cat food with insects, mealworms, and the occasional veggie and fruit treats.
+Their diet consists mostly of quality cat foods with insects, mealworms, and the occasional a nibble of veggie and fruit as treats.

 Some states consider hedgehogs wild animals and therefore designated them illegal to own.
 Still, a permit can sometimes be obtained.
 You should research your individual state and local laws before purchasing at hedgehog.